F41zK4r1m/HackTheBox/MonitorsTwo.md

 |_http-title: Login to Cacti
 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```
-I checked the website & found that on port 80 there is a Cacti service running, which is an open-source, web-based monitoring solution.
+Upon checking the website, I found that port 80 was hosting a Cacti service, which is an open-source, web-based monitoring solution.
 ![image](https://user-images.githubusercontent.com/87700008/237025268-926927c5-8cd0-433a-a233-fa4b02ab9e07.png)

-I tried to bypass the authentication using SQLi but didn't succedded, I checked HTML source code of the website but didn't found anything helpful, then I scanned for the sub-directories:
+I attempted to bypass the authentication using SQLi but was unsuccessful.
+I also inspected the HTML source code of the website but did not find anything helpful.
+As the next step, I decided to scan for subdirectories.

 ```
 ffuf -u http://10.10.11.211/FUZZ -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt
 ```

-In the results I found multiple directories but all of them requires authentication.
+The scan results returned multiple directories, but all of them required authentication.

 ![image](https://user-images.githubusercontent.com/87700008/237025773-641cede3-abb7-4528-afca-14eb333c730b.png)

-In the webpage I can clearly see the version of cacti is 1.22, so I started searching for the vulnerability.
-I found out that Cacti 1.22 is vulnerable, CVE-2022-46169 with a CVSS score of 9.8.
-It's vulnerable to RCE.
-Unauthenticated attackers could exploit a vulnerable Cacti instance if any monitored device uses a specific data source.
-Exploiting allows attackers to run arbitrary commands under the same user as the web server process is running.
+While browsing the webpage, I noticed that the version of Cacti being used was 1.22.
+This led me to search for any vulnerabilities associated with this version.
+I discovered that Cacti 1.22 is vulnerable to CVE-2022-46169, which has a CVSS score of 9.8.
+The vulnerability allows for remote code execution (RCE).
+Unauthenticated attackers can exploit this vulnerability if any monitored device uses a specific data source.
+By exploiting this vulnerability, attackers can run arbitrary commands under the same user as the web server process.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Initial access:

-I found this exploit in this [Github repo](https://github.com/FredBrave/CVE-2022-46169-CACTI-1.2.22), which I downloaded it into my attacking machine.
-After the download I executed the exploit & quickly got the reverse shell in my netcat listener, with the user running as 'www-data'. 🙂
+I came across an exploit for the CVE-2022-46169 vulnerability in this GitHub repo, which I then downloaded onto my attacking machine.
+After downloading the exploit, I executed it and quickly received a reverse shell in my netcat listener, with the user running as 'www-data'. 🙂

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/0490e050-571d-4249-b2d1-a756c22efed3)

-After some enumeration I observed that currently I am in the docker environment:
+During the enumeration process, I noticed that I was currently within a Docker environment.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/96904852-b175-42da-aca1-9b8e5be25539)

-In the '/' folder I noticed a file called 'entrypoint.sh' for which I am having the read access.
-By checking file I found this code:
+Within the '/' folder, I came across a file called 'entrypoint.sh' for which I had read access.
+Upon inspecting the file, I found the following code:

 ```
 #!/bin/bash